Le Brocq wins, damage for Kostecki in Darwin Supercars Race 15 - Speedcafe

 Heimgartner was almost three seconds behind Le Brocq before the tide started to turn, but it was still 1.3499s which separated them at the finish line.

-After Winterbottom’s feat in Race 13, Le Brocq and MSR made for two first-time winning teams in as many days.
+After Winterbottom’s feat in Race 13, Le Brocq and MSR made for two first-time winning teams in as many days, and Car #34 also scored the fastest lap bonus points.

 Bryce Fullwood (#14 Middy’s Camaro) ended up 11th on the afternoon on his home track and De Pasquale 17th.